Join us for a beautiful stay in the Blue Mountains.

 We are fortunate to have an amazing set of people who help us in many ways.

-Currently helping us with keeping the Guesthouse running smoothly are Roy & Julie (hosts, from Geelong), Sue (Katoomba), and Yin and Wing (from Hong Kong)
+Currently helping us with keeping the Guesthouse running smoothly are Ella & Roc (from Shanghai), Julie (Vietnam), and Yin and Wing (from Hong Kong), and Debra (from Italy).

 Learn how a Guesthouse operates.